reddit/bugs/README.md

 ## Tell bugs about your epics

-Then put your team's epics for this quarter (or period, or whatever) in `.quarter` in your home directory.
+Then put your team's epics for this quarter (or period, or whatever) in `.bugs/quarter` in your home directory.
 It should look like:

 ```
 SOLR-2313,relevance_work